tedorellana/learning/SAA-C03.md

 ## A VPC peering connection ##
 Is a networking connection between two VPCs that enables you to route traffic between them using private IPv4 addresses or IPv6 addresses.
 Instances in either VPC can communicate with each other as if they are within the same network.

+### Route table ###
+- Is a set of rules that determines where network traffic is directed.
+- Each subnet in your AWS VPC is associated with a route table which controls the traffic flow between subnets.

 ---